 By now, everyone is aware of the situation going on in the world right now and how everyone is being affected by it.
-This has even reached the United States and in a historic event, Walt Disney World has closed over this outbreak, along with every single Disney theme park worldwide!
+This even reached the United States and in a historic event, Walt Disney World closed over this outbreak, along with every single Disney theme park worldwide!

 Keep reading below for more info on these stories…